ybyzek/theniledev-examples/README.md

 ```

 Set the values in this `.env` file to match the values you want in your control plane, and it will be used for all the examples.

+> Note: the languages presented below are an indication just of which examples have been developed, not of what's available.
+> Please see the Nile API and SDK documentation for details.

 ## Quickstart